JosephLattisaw/shadow/README.md

-    [x] Add command line options to set client hostname and port [x] Need to create a server which the client can talk to [x] Need to create a client which the server can talk to [ ] Need to create protocol to share information over the client/server [ ] Create keep alive for connecting between servers [ ] always be ready to reconnect and kick last guy off the server/socket connection [ ] only one connection should be allowed
+    [x] Add command line options to set client hostname and port [x] Need to create a server which the client can talk to [x] Need to create a client which the server can talk to [x] Create keep alive for connecting between servers [x] Need to create protocol to share information over the client/server [ ] always be ready to reconnect and kick last guy off the server/socket connection [ ] only one connection should be allowed